A Novel Image Denoising Algorithm Using Concepts of Quantum Many-Body Theory: Simulation Results

 \subsubsection{Influence of the proportionality constant $p$}

 As mentioned above, the proportionality constant $p$ regulates the interaction term in the effective potential, and consequently the shape of the basis vectors.
 Hence, there exists an optimal choice of $p$ depending on the size of the patch for optimal performance of De-QuIP for a given noisy image.
 Fig.~\ref{subfig:hy_pVSpsnr} presents the denoising performance in terms of PSNR as a function of $p$ for the \textit{house} image corrupted with AWGN (SNR = 16dB), for three different patch sizes.
 These optimal values also depend on the level of noise present in the image.
 These $p$ values that maximize the output PSNRs for the first seven sample images corrupted with different noise intensities are highlighted in Fig.~\ref{fig:samples}.
 These optimal $p$ values are shown as a function of SNR in Fig.~\ref{fig:hy_p_fit} using box-plots for a fixed patch size.
 The observations confirm that there is a tendency for optimal values to decrease as the noise level increases.
 For explicit details of these optimal values, we refer readers to the Supp.
-Mat. file Table~\ref{tab:tab_proporconst}.
-A possible explanation for this phenomenon comes from the fact that dissimilarities increase with the noise intensity in a local-neighborhood.
+Mat. file Section~C. A possible explanation for this phenomenon comes from the fact that dissimilarities increase with the noise intensity in a local-neighborhood.
 Hence, to balance the original potential (patch pixels) and the interactions in the effective potential, the hyperparameter $p$ decreases.

 The data in Fig.~\ref{fig:hy_p_fit} enables rules to fix the $p$ value closer to its optimal values.
 The distribution of the data gives an intuition about a possible linear relationship between the optimal $p$ and the SNR.
-Therefore, the proportionality constant $p$ can be chosen from the following rule: In Fig.~\ref{fig:hy_p_fit}, the best linear fits to the optimal $p$ as a function of SNR are shown for three different patch sizes as well as for Gaussian and Poisson noise models.
+Therefore, the proportionality constant $p$ can be chosen from the following rule:

+In Fig.~\ref{fig:hy_p_fit}, the best linear fits to the optimal $p$ as a function of SNR are shown for three different patch sizes as well as for Gaussian and Poisson noise models.
 These linear fits give a robust way of choosing the suitable $p$ for a given patch size and noise level.